gecio/gecio.github.io/docs/_optimist/specs/images/index.en.md

 There are 4 types of images in OpenStack:

-- **Public Images:** These images are maintained by us, available to all users, regularly updated and recommended for use.
+- **Public Images:** These images are maintained by us, available to all users, and regularly updated and recommended for use.
 - **Community Images:** Previously public images, which have been superseded by newer versions.
-We're keeping these images until they're no longer in use, so as not to compromise your deployments.
+We will keep these images until they are no longer in use, so as not to compromise your deployments.
 - **Private Images:** Images uploaded by you that are only available to your project.
 - **Shared Images:** Private images, which are either shared by you, or with you, across multiple different projects.